MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

    > [!NOTE]
    >
    > - Defender for Cloud Apps leverages Transport Layer Security (TLS) protocols 1.2+ to provide best-in-class encryption.
-Native client apps and browsers that do not support TLS 1.2+ will not be accessible when configured with session control.
+Native client apps and browsers that don't support TLS 1.2+ won't be accessible when configured with session control.
 However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Defender for Cloud Apps.
    >
    > - While session controls are built to work with any browser on any major platform on any operating system, we support Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest), or Apple Safari (latest).
 Access to mobile and desktop apps can also be blocked or allowed.